Harnack's Inequality for Parabolic De Giorgi Classes in Metric Spaces: Abstract

 \section{Abstract}

-In this paper we study variational problems related to the heat equation in metric spaces equipped with a doubling measure and supporting a Poincar\'e inequality.
+In this paper we study problems related to parabolic partial differential equations in metric measure spaces equipped with a doubling measure and supporting a Poincar\'e inequality.
 We give a definition of parabolic De Giorgi classes and compare this notion with that of parabolic quasiminimizers.
-The main result, after proving the local boundedness, is the proof of a scale-invariant Harnack inequality for functions in parabolic De Giorgi classes.
+The main result, after proving the local boundedness, is a scale and location invariant Harnack inequality for functions belonging to parabolic De Giorgi classes.
+In particular, the results hold true for parabolic quasiminimizers.